This post contains affiliate links.

 This has certainly fluctuated.
 When I first switched from social media marketing to writing I had to start the process of getting long-term clients all over again.
 However, after a year I usually work around 4 to 5 hours a day and make around $500 to $800 a week.
 But, it’s important to keep in mind that freelance work will honestly never be steady, and I still get stretches of slow to no work at times.

 How long did it take to make enough money to travel?

 A few months!
 If you want to start traveling right away, make sure you have savings for the weeks or months when clients lag and work is slow.
 I’ve noticed that work tends to slow down at the end of December and early-January, and then again in the summer.

 I took about six months before I was reliably making at least $2,000 every month.
 One year in, I charge more so I can work less and still make more money!

 What kind of content do you write?

-The first thing that comes to mind when most people hear “writer” is an old timey novelist like Hemmingway, puffing a pipe and drunkenly writing a paragraph a day.
+The first thing that comes to mind when most people hear “writer” is an old-timey novelist like Hemmingway, puffing a pipe and drunkenly writing a paragraph a day.
 Unfortunately, that’s not me.
-Most freelance writers today are not writing books.
+Most freelance content writers today are not writing books.

 Instead, we create all of the web content you consume every day.
 This can include blog posts, web pages, product descriptions, email newsletters, and everything in between.

-Can you really travel as a freelance writer anywhere in the world?
+Can you really travel anywhere in the world as a freelance content writer?